grackle-project/grackle/doc/source/CapabilityGuide.rst

 - You might be running high resolution simulations focused on the formation of Population III stars, where a more complete chemical network of primordial species is useful.

-- Then, of course there are the simulations where you want as much as possible (e.g. you're trying to model self-consistent star formation and feedback).
+- Then, of course there are the simulations where you want as much sophistication as possible (e.g. you're trying to model self-consistent star formation and feedback).
   You might even couple a radiative transfer solver to Grackle.
   You could also couple external sources of heating.